top of page

 Hours: Open May-October, Saturday & Sunday 12:00-8:00 pm, Monday-Friday 12:00-7:00 pm

 PLEASE NOTE: There is a toll bridge on Route 35 after the Mt.
 Hood Ranger Station.
-This is also after stop fifteen and you will turn off Route 35 before the toll.
-If you reach the toll road you have gone to far in the Fruit Loop Trail.
+This is also after stop fifteen, and you will turn off Route 35 before the toll.
+If you reach the toll road, you have gone too far in the Fruit Loop Trail.

 Baseline Biscuits is a hidden gem on the Hood River Fruit Loop and a must-visit spot for food lovers.
 This small, family-run business takes pride in serving hearty, homemade biscuits that will surely make your mouth water.
 Their menu features a variety of biscuit sandwiches and a selection of fresh-baked pastries.